turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a visitor,
 when a valid customer has been selected,
-and there are rooms that are available for booking on the `Rooms` page,
+and there are rooms that are available for booking on the `Rooms` tab,
 all available rooms will show me the following information:

 - type